Shiplap walls or horizontal wood planking on a wall can be done on a budget and the DIY installation much easier than you may think.

 I also prefer the more modern look of wider planks with no vertical seams.
 Installing the planks so no vertical seams show up can be done when the wood planks you use are as long as the wall you are going to cover.
 Both my walls are under 8 feet across, so a 4′ x 8″ piece of plywood allowed me to have one long plank and not have to randomly stagger the planks which creates vertical seams.

-How to Figure Out How Wide to Get The Wood Planks Cut?
+How to Figure Out How Wide to Get The Shiplap or Wood Planks Cut?

 The size of the wood planks you choose is totally up to you and the height of your wall.

 I used 8″ wide planks in the powder room and wider 12″ wide planks in the kitchen.
 Both were cut from sheets of 4′ x 8′ plywood underlayment.

 The easiest way to figure out the width of each plank is to do some calculating.
 Measure the height and width of the wall and then draw it out on a piece of paper.
 This will help you figure out how many wood planks you will need and what size will work best so you can use up all the plywood with no scrap leftover.